Tratamento de Exceções

 Marca um ponto em que a chamada recursiva em nível C está prestes a ser executada.

-The function then checks if the recursion limit is reached.
+The function then checks if the stack limit is reached.
 If this is the case, a RecursionError is set and a nonzero value is returned.
 Otherwise, zero is returned.

 where should be a UTF-8 encoded string such as " in instance check" to be concatenated to the RecursionError message caused by the recursion depth limit.